Graduate Studies

 terms.
 Students are strongly encouraged to include work on questions of cultural/social

-difference, political economy and contemporary cultural theory.
+difference, political economy, and contemporary cultural theory.

 • Email a description of your completed courses to monje@email.unc.edu.
 Be advised